AugustUnderground/gothic.nvim/README.md

 ## Usage

-Set activate the color scheme by adding
+Set the color scheme by adding

 ```vim
 set termguicolors